-This recipe yields approximately 1 ½ quarts of soup, and it’s very flexible.
+This recipe yields approximately 1½ quarts of soup, and it’s very flexible.
 If you don’t have squash, carrots make an excellent substitute.
-Apple is optional.
-The refined version below calls for straining the soup and finishing it with heavy cream, though for day-to-day use, I recommend skipping both, upping the fiber content, lowering the fat content, and making this a Guiding Stars 1-star recipe.
-Skipping the straining will also result in a larger yield.
-Serve with a light salad of mixed greens tossed with the Avocado Vinaigrette found in Guiding Stars’ recipe section
+You can skip straining the soup to up the fiber content and also increase the yield.
+Serve with a light salad of mixed greens tossed with the Avocado Vinaigrette found in Guiding Stars’ recipe section.

 - 3 medium leeks, white part only, coarsely chopped

 - 1 cup tart apple, peeled, cored, diced into ½” cubes

 - 1 small bay leaf

 - 4 cups butternut squash, peeled and chopped into 1” cubes

 - 1 large russet potato, peeled and chopped into 1” cubes